cs1302uga/cs1302-tutorials/octal-mode.md

    `touch`, `mkdir`, and `chmod`.
 The `chmod` command accepts both symbolic and octal notations for the mode.
 Try using one notation and determine the other by hand!

-   Remember, you can see both mode notations at the same time when using `stat` on Nike.
+   Remember, if you get stuck, then you can see both mode notations at the same time by using `stat` on Nike.

 <hr/>